 This subcontract shall be enforced and interpreted by the laws of the state of Alabama.
 All claims, disputes, or controversies shall be decided as follows:

 GOOD FAITH NEGOTIATIONS.
 If any dispute arises under this agreement that is not settled in the ordinary course of business, the parties shall seek to resolve any such dispute between them, first, by negotiating promptly with each other in good faith in face-to-face negotiations, including elevating to higher levels of management within the respective companies.
-If the parties are unable to resolve the dispute within 20 business days (or such period as the parties shall otherwise agree) through these face-to-face negotiations, then either party may commence legal action in court.
+If the parties are unable to resolve the dispute within 20 business days (or such period as the parties shall otherwise agree) through these face-to-face negotiations, then either party may seek legal remedies.

 EXCLUDED CLAUSES.
 If the only dispute relates to unpaid fees, costs, or other charges, the party owed the money may commence legal action in court for outstanding monies due under this Agreement.

-BINDING ALTERNATIVE DISPUTE RESOLUTION.
-Any remaining dispute under this Agreement shall be resolved by using alternative dispute resolution (ADR) procedures, which can hopefully avoid or reduce the acrimony resulting from adversarial litigation.
-If the efforts through face-to-face negotiations in the above paragraph, above, are not successful, the parties will initiate a mini-trial (ADR) process with selection of a neutral advisor.
-The neutral advisor will introduce an impartial opinion approximately 10 business days after completion of the mini-trial.
-Throughout the ADR process, the neutral advisor will provide an element of mediation with the goal of having the parties resolve the dispute without the issuance of the impartial opinion.
-However, if agreement is not reached by the parties, the impartial opinion rendered by the neutral advisor will be binding and judgment upon that opinion may be entered in any court having jurisdiction thereof.
-The parties may elect to use an arbitration/mediation service that specializes in timely ADR.
-All expense, such as the cost of the neutral advisor or the hearing facility will be shared equally.

 H19 ASSIGNMENTS